- Embroidered Badges

 Upon Rik Fox’s departure from the weekend, the Guides felt it appropriate and befitting to call the bear that they had saved Rik Bear.
 Affectionately named after the Scouter that had inspired them with his Austrian tales.

 Later that year Rik Bear ventured to Austria with the Guides, meeting up with his namesake and enjoying many adventures in the Austrian mountains.

 In the coming months Rik Bear took up home with Charlotte, one of the leaders of the trip and travelled with her and her Brownie group to Our Chalet (Guiding World Centre) in Switzerland.
 He also became the mascot of 2nd Moss Edge Rangers (a new unit Charlotte set up upon her return from Austria) and with the sales of the 4 original Rik Bear badges helped them raise over £10,000 for the unit and their international adventures.

 Since then, Rik Bear has travelled with members of The Senior Section and Charlotte to Morocco, The Gambia and Japan for the World Scout Jamboree where he and Charlotte met Jamie, who then took Rik to the top of Mount Fuji, above the clouds.

 Charlotte and Jamie moved in together and Rik Bear got a new home in Staffordshire.
-Sadly he left the Rangers behind but has started a brand new adventure with lots of new friends at Pawprint Badges; where he hopes to help out lots more Scouts and Guides with adventures just like his own.
+Sadly he left the Rangers behind but has started a brand new adventure with lots of new friends at Pawprint Badges; where he helps lots more Scouts and Guides with adventures just like his own.

 Where will you take your very own Rik Bear?